New 2023 Fiat Panda SUV one of several cheap EVs planned

-The Panda will be based on the Centoventi concept and will be more affordable than Fiat 500
+The next-generation Fiat Panda will be based on the Centoventi concept and may be available as an SUV and a regular hatchback

 - New car previewed in exclusive images